ferus-web/bali/docs/MANUAL.md

 2. Otherwise, it calls into the GC to fetch the pointer of said size.

 If allocation fails, the `AllocationFailed` defect is thrown.

+# Migration Notices
+Bali is constantly evolving in terms of its design, architecture and subsystems.
+Here's a few notes that can help you migrate from one version to another with the least amount of headaches.

+## 0.7.x to 0.8.0
+0.7.8 was bumped to 0.8.0 for one major reason: **All global states have been fully eliminated.**

+This brings a plethora of benefits with it, which you can probably guess.
+However, it also breaks most code written for any version prior to 0.8.0!
+Thankfully, the migration process is fairly straightforward.
+All functions that perform allocations on the JavaScript heap need to modified.

+Assuming your initialized `Runtime` instance is at `runtime`, the following migrations will suffice in the illustrated examples:
+* `str("Hello World!")` -> `str(runtime, "Hello World!")`
+* `obj()` -> `obj(runtime)`
+* `floating(13.37)` -> `floating(runtime, 13.37)`
+* `sequence(@[])` -> `sequence(runtime, @[])`
+* `bigint("383248324832843284832483248324")` -> `bigint(runtime, "383248324832843284832483248324")`

+And so on, and so forth.

+Another change is that the death callback is now a member of the `Runtime` struct and needs to be set via the `deathCallback` property, instead of using the previously provided function.
+The signature for the death callback has also been changed from `proc(PulsarInterpreter, int)` to `proc(PulsarInterpreter)`.